ziad-saab/react-intro-workshop/README.md

 </div>
 ```

-Create this component in a file called `src/js/components/Layout.jsx`.
-Then, test it inside `App.jsx`.
+Create this component in a file called `src/Layout.js`.
+Then, test it inside `App.js`.
 Below the last `<hr/>`, write an `<h2>` saying "Testing Layout".
 Then, create an instance of the `<Layout>` component.
 Its children should be a level 2 heading with the text "About us" and a paragraph with the text "We are React developers!".
 The word "React" should link to the ReactJS home page.
 If you don't know what the URL is, find it and bookmark it.
 Check it often if you use React to build applications.

 This concludes the section on pure components.
 As you can see, pure components is easy.
 Everything happens in the `render` function, and the output is always based on the props.
 Because the same input (props) always gives the same output, pure components can be made super performant by using the [Pure Render Mixin](https://facebook.github.io/react/docs/pure-render-mixin.html).
 This is a more advanced topic so feel free to skip it completely and come back to it later ;)